-After my PhD., I received a Fulbright Early Career Scholar award to study at Doñana Biological Station in Seville, Spain, where I studied flooding impacts on waterbird movements.
+After my PhD., I received a Fulbright Early Career Scholar award to conduct my research at Doñana Biological Station in Seville, Spain, where I studied flooding impacts on waterbird movements.
 In 2019, I moved to Flathead Lake Biological Station at the University of Montana where I worked as a postdoctoral research scientist on a NASA-funded project designing predictive tools to help managers anticipate species invasion hotspots in freshwater systems.

 I am currently a postdoctoral research associate at the River Basin Center and Odum School of Ecology at the University of Georgia in Athens, Georgia.
 As part of the Network for Engineering With Nature (N-EWN), I work to explore the incredible biodiversity benefits that could be achieved with broader use of nature-based infrastructure for water management.

 I continuously seek ways to engage in on-the-ground conservation through field work, volunteering, and by applying my research and natural history skills.